pranav-B21/Apanto/README.md

 ### Frontend (http://localhost:5173)

-- `/` - Landing page
+- `/` - Landing page with feature overview
-- `/chat` - Main chat interface
+- `/chat` - Main chat interface with model hosting

 ## Usage

 1. Open http://localhost:5173 in your browser
 2. Navigate to the chat interface
-3. Select your priority (accuracy, speed, or cost)
+3. Optionally add your own Hugging Face models
 4. Type your prompt and send
-5. The system will:
+5. Apanto will:
    - Analyze your prompt type
-   - Select the optimal AI model
+   - Select the optimal AI model (including your custom models)
-   - Route your request to Groq API
+   - Route your request appropriately
    - Return the response with metadata

 ## Project Structure